keirajol/smart-trash/README.md

 The reminder stays active until the user presses a physical button to confirm that the waste has been taken outside.

 ### The manual is divided into 5 steps
 1. Connecting the LED strip and button
 2. Setting up the Waste Calendar API
 3. Installing libraries
 4. Writing the code
-5. Putting everything together
+5. Uploading and testing the prototype

 ## Prerequisites